terraform-ibm-modules/terraform-ibm-base-ocp-vpc/README.md

 }
 ```

+### Secure by default cluster settings

+In OCP version 4.15, outbound traffic is disabled by default.
+[Learn more](https://cloud.ibm.com/docs/openshift?topic=openshift-vpc-security-group-reference).

+There is a provision to toggle outbound traffic by using the modules' `disable_outbound_traffic_protection` input.
+Refer [Managing outbound traffic protection in VPC clusters](https://cloud.ibm.com/docs/openshift?topic=openshift-sbd-allow-outbound#sbd-example-oh).

 ### Advanced security group options

 The Terraform module provides options to attach additional security groups to the worker nodes, VPE, and load balancer associated with the cluster.